Dog-Friendly Gold Coast, QLD: Visiting with a Dog

 Their beers on tap changes regularly, so perhaps order a tasting paddle to taste a few.
 Their Wildflower beer made with Wildflower Gin’s signature botanical spice mix is an unusual highlight.
 The Burleigh Eats stand offers snacks ranging from burgers to tacos to fries.

-Beer not your thing?
-Instead consider heading to Granddad Jack’s Distillery, just up the road at North Burleigh Beach.
-Make a booking for their tasting room, with dogs welcome to join you inside.
+If beer isn’t your thing, instead consider heading to Granddad Jack’s Craft Distillery, just up the road at North Burleigh Beach.
+Winning awards for their gins, vodkas, whiskeys and liqueurs, the tasting room is open from Thursday to Sunday each week.
+Bookings are recommend, with dogs welcome to join you inside.
+(And bring your own food!)

 While visiting the Gold Coast, don’t miss heading inland to the beautiful Gold Coast Hinterland, with its mountains, forests and villages.
 While pups will unfortunately miss out on the national parks and many walking trails, one of the best dog-friendly spots to visit is Tamborine Mountain.